 - Honeydew Melons

-A lot of us try to balance staying on a budget and eating healthy.
+A lot of us try to balance staying on a budget and eating right.
 Too often, those goals work at cross-purposes.
 But it doesn’t have to be the case.

-Armed with info from the EWG, you can incorporate more produce from the Clean 15 list into your life while eating fewer of those things on the Dirty Dozen list.
-It’s a great way to save money and eat healthy!
+Armed with information from the EWG, you can incorporate more produce from the Clean 15 list into your life while eating fewer of those things on the Dirty Dozen list.
+It’s a great way to save money and eat healthy at the same time!